Your views on petitions

 You can read the privacy notice on submitting your views which explains how we will treat your submission.

-If you have any other questions about sending in a written submission, including how you can do so in another format (e.g. large print), please contact the Public Petitions team:
+If you wish to provide a written submission or have any questions, including how you can do so in another format (e.g. large print), please contact the Citizen Participation and Public Petitions Committee team:

 - email: [email protected]